 Unfortunately, these seemingly uncomplicated distinctions become more complicated, especially as the patient’s need for care changes from temporary to long-term.

 The same applies to assisted living communities, which have, over time, increasingly offered medical services.
 Original Medicare, and most likely, Medicare Advantage, will pay for those services, but not for the costs of room and board.

 The rules involving Medicare and nursing homes or skilled nursing facilities are more complex.

-Medicare will pay for the cost of skilled nursing, including the custodial care provided in the skilled nursing home for a limited time, provided 1) the care is for recovery from illness or injury – not for a chronic condition and 2) it is preceded by a hospital stay of at least three days.
+Original Medicare and Medicare Advantage will pay for the cost of skilled nursing, including the custodial care provided in the skilled nursing home for a limited time, provided 1) the care is for recovery from illness or injury – not for a chronic condition and 2) it is preceded by a hospital stay of at least three days.

 For the first 20 days, Medicare will pay for 100 percent of the cost.
 For the next 80 days, Medicare pays 80 percent of the cost.
 Skilled nursing beyond 100 days is not covered.

 Individuals who have a Medicare Advantage plan have at least the same coverage as mentioned above, and perhaps, have additional coverage.
 In addition, persons with certain types of Medicare supplemental insurance can get additional assistance towards defraying the cost of nursing home/skilled nursing care.
 Some plans will cover 100 percent of the coinsurance payment required by Medicare.
 This means that between Medicare and the Medigap plan, 100 percent of the cost of skilled nursing for 100 days will be covered.